Zane-T-Rice/server-manager-service/README.md

 - WEBSITE_DOMAIN is needed if you want to use these APIs from client-side javascript in a browser.
 - ISSUER is the domain that issues OAuth2.0 tokens.
 The service is configured for jwt bearer tokens made with the RS256 algorithm.
 AUDIENCE is the API Audience.
-- The service uses the permissions "admin:servers" and "user:servers" to authorize users per route.
+- The service uses the permissions "server-manager:admin" and "server-manager:public" to authorize users per route.

 ```sh
 (